croviatrust/crovia-core-engine/docs/CROVIA_DSSE_v1.md

 The core ideas:

-- **Directional summarization**:
+## 1. Directional summarization

-  - instead of storing every raw row, DSSE tracks how a provider “moves” the semantic space (forward / backward projections, deltas, echoes).
+Instead of storing raw rows, DSSE tracks how a provider *moves* the semantic space via:

+- forward projections
+- backward projections
+- deltas
-- **Round-trip friendly**:
+- echo-residuals

+These describe the “directional force” a provider contributes to a dataset.

+## 2. Round-trip friendliness

-  - summaries are designed so that a downstream PRO engine can reconstruct fine-grained views (within a controlled error bound) if needed.
+DSSE summaries are designed so that a downstream PRO engine can **reconstruct** fine-grained semantic behavior within a controlled error bound.

+## 3. Stream-aware operation

+DSSE can operate incrementally:

+- read chunk
+- update semantic accumulators
+- update forward/backward deltas
+- update echo
-- **Stream-aware**:
+- write summary

-  - DSSE can operate in streaming mode, consuming chunks of data and updating the semantic state incrementally.
+This makes it viable for TB-scale logs.

+## 4. Open-core vs PRO boundary

-This open-core implementation focuses on:
+This open-core version provides:

-- clean, auditable data structures,
+- clean data structures
-- deterministic behaviour for the same input,
+- deterministic behavior
-- hooks that can be called from:
-  - CLI tools,
-  - the core engine,
-  - external analysis scripts.
+- safe hooks for external tools

-> NOTE (important):
-> - The **open-core DSSE** provides a transparent, inspectable semantic layer.
+BUT **never exposes**:

-> - Any advanced / proprietary scoring or compression logic belongs to the
+- advanced scoring
->   private **Crovia PRO** engine and is **not** implemented here.
+- proprietary mixture formulas
+- reconstruction methods
+- weight inference
+- trust or DPI transformations

+Those live **only inside the PRO engine**.

+---

+This file documents the *shape* of DSSE for open-core users without revealing any PRO-only logic.